Writing C# Functions

 • It may seem like a lot, but the good news is you rarely have to edit most of these files — Hypar takes care of all of that for you.
 Any file you see that ends with .g.cs is not meant to be edited by you.

-• The file we care about most is StarterFunction.cs in the /src directory — this contains the logic for your function.
-Let's open it up.
+• Open the StarterFunction.cs in the /src directory (this contains the logic for your function.)

-The Execute method is the entry point into our function.
-It doesn't do anything very exciting right away; it creates an "Outputs" object, and returns it.
+The Execute method is the entry point into our function; Upon Function creation it creates an "Outputs" object, and returns it.

 var rectangle = Polygon.Rectangle(input.Width, input.Length);